PrajwalM2212/coala-GSoC-project/README.md

                                 section)
   ```
 Similar changes has to be done in `acquire_actions_and_apply`, `print_result` functions in `ConsoleInteraction.py` file.

-4. For step 3 to be fruitful, make the bears yield the actions they can apply as part of their Results

 5. As part of all the steps add/modify tests and documentation.
 The project is test and documentation heavy.